esperanca/personal_website/src/posts/weeknotes-38.md

 title: "Weeknotes #38"
 date: 2021-06-26T22:04:43.390Z
 tags:
-  - babylonhealth
+  - farfetch
 ---
 Life was so challenging that writing was a nuisance.
 My latest update was four months ago, and so much happened.
 After recovering from long-covid symptoms, I had the two vaccines.
 The first shot was hard: the adverse effects put me down for weeks.
 The second one was softer, and I am considering myself fully recovered.
 I have a new job and completed another lap completed around the sun: 43 years!
 In this blog post I am bringing some good news and valuable learnings.
 If it's your first time here, here is how [I structure my writing](https://gist.github.com/esperanca/5b91a7c64d6a1660cee2631759f425b7).
 I hope you enjoy it.

 # Top 3 links

 [An NDA Was Designed to Keep Me Quiet](https://www.printfriendly.com/p/g/hfEpqq) George Aye's piece about his time at IDEO was quite shocking.
-I am sure thousands had similar experiences but are silent.
+I am sure thousands have had similar experiences but are silent.
 This piece by Ifeoma Ozoma on non-disclosure agreements is powerful.
 She shines a light on the gap in our legal systems to protect victims of abuse in the workplace.

 [Sci-Fi & Me Stay Curious Café](https://vimeo.com/564829106)
 Jeremy Keith's love letter to science fiction is beautiful.
 I am a sci-fi enthusiast, but it was the first time I could understand the different categories.
 My book backlog is now complete for the next decade.